sbonaretti/timeSavers/HowTo_pandoc.md

 For conversion from markdown (.md) to .pdf

+## Style
+Two option:
+- YAML file
+- command line

 ## Fonts:
 - Existing fonts:
-  - To be added to the keyword `fontfamily`
+  - To be specified after to the keyword `fontfamily`
-  - fontfamily: font package to use for LaTeX documents (with pdflatex): TeXLive has bookman (Bookman), utopia or fourier (Utopia), fouriernc (New Century Schoolbook), times or txfonts (Times), mathpazo or pxfonts or mathpple (Palatino), libertine (Linux Libertine), arev (Arev Sans), and the default lmodern, among others.
+  - Some examples:
+    - bookman
+    - utopia
+    - fouriernc
+    - times
+    - mathpazo
+    - libertine
+    - arev
+    - lmodern